-UK economy grows at fastest tick in nearly 2 years

-LONDON (AP) — Official figures show that the British economy grew in the third quarter of the year at its fastest pace for nearly two years.
+UK economy gets World Cup lift in face of Brexit uncertainty

+However, the 0.6 percent quarterly rate may not be sustainable.
+It was mostly reliant on a sharp pick-up in consumption, particularly of food and drink, during July, when temperatures regularly surpassed 30 degrees Celsius (86 degrees Fahrenheit) and Harry Kane led his England team to the final four in Russia.

+The economy then stagnated during August and September, suggesting it remains hobbled by concerns surrounding the Brexit process.

-The Office for National Statistics said Friday that the economy expanded by a quarterly rate of 0.6 percent in the July to September period.
-That’s up from the previous quarter’s 0.4 percent and the highest recorded since the fourth quarter of 2016, just after the country voted to leave the European Union.
+The third-quarter performance recorded by the Office for National Statistics was the highest since the fourth quarter of 2016, just after the country voted to leave the European Union.
+It also means that Britain’s growth outpaced the 0.2 percent quarterly tick recorded by the 19-country eurozone during the same period.

-The statistics agency said the hot summer weather helped boost consumer spending, particularly of food and drink.

-The high growth figure for the July-September quarter means Britain’s economy grew faster than the 0.2 percent quarterly tick recorded by the 19-country eurozone during the period.

 Most Read Business Stories